 Attach feet bottoms (#15) to leg openings, matching points Q and R to leg seams.
 Turn bear right side out.

 • Cut a nose out of felt, put in place and hand sew all around.

 • Fold mouth as shown, pin and tack into place.

-• Hand sew head to body with an invisible seam.
+• Hand sew the head to the body with an invisible seam.

 If you finish without any trouble, pad yourself on the back because YOU ROCK!
 The finished Teddy Bear is about 16″ inches tall (From his bottom to his ears), so if you need it to be bigger or smaller you can enlarge or scale down the pattern =]

 Some of the best hints I can share:

 • Each pattern piece is labeled with a letter (and in some cases with a letter and number), so take each step in alphabetical/numerical order.
 As the instructions state, start with the ear first, this is pattern piece “A”.